-In addition to its strong feminist stance, Simmons’s work also upends traditional ideas about photography as a medium.
-The namesake image for this exhibition, Big Camera/Little Camera (1976), shows an actual camera juxtaposed with a miniature camera, which exemplifies Simmons’s technique of manipulating scale.
-Far from straightforwardly documenting the world as it is, her photographs represent the effects of fiction on reality.
+In addition to taking a strong feminist stance, Simmons upends traditional ideas about photography as a medium.
+The namesake work of the exhibition, Big Camera/Little Camera (1976), shows an actual camera juxtaposed with a miniature one, exemplifying Simmons’s other central interest: manipulating scale.
+“I put the two cameras together for scale,” Simmons explains, “and as a metaphor—real life versus fiction.”

 The exhibition is presented in the Griffin Galleries of Contemporary Art on the museum’s fourth floor.